simoneSantoni/data-viz-smm635/caseStudies/inequalityInCreativeIndustries/README.md

 # Problem to address

 The mounting conversation on inequality issues in Hollywood – along with some signals of changes already included in the data – may create ecological favor for diversity.
-You're supposed to build a dashboard/some interactive viz that helps movie executives to address the following question: "what are the consequences in terms of Oscars allocation to assign the 'next' prominent role to a minority actor?"
+You're supposed to build a dashboard/some interactive viz that helps movie executives to address the following question: "considering the allocation of accolades such as the Oscar, what are the expected onsequences of assigning the 'next' prominent role to a minority actor?"

 # Data